olliebennett/tools4text/README.md

 Converts a time to words, in the specified language.

-Accepts a String representation of a time, in "HH:MM" format, and returns
+Accepts a String representation of a time, in "HH:MM" format, and returns the corresponding time in words.

 JavaScript `Date` objects are also accepted, and handled automatically.